 After a 36 year absence in observing albino male cones on Coast Redwoods, a significant discovery was made in the spring of 2013.
 A redwood displaying a rather large teardrop aerial albino was found exhibiting albino male cones.
 What was astounding to researchers is the mutation also displayed fully developed female albino cones.
 This was a first which had never been seen before in Coast Redwoods.
 In addition to these remarkable discoveries, small sectors of green & white chimerism were found growing throughout the albino redwood.
 Interestingly, this albino redwood wasn't found growing deep within the forest as one might expect, but rather from a solitary planted redwood growing in the Central Valley.

-Large 6X6' teardrop shape aerial albino redwood found in 2013 with male and female albino cone
+Large 6X6' teardrop shape aerial albino redwood found in 2013 with male and female albino cones present.

 Male albino cones with a chimeric branch